Wrestlepalooza (2025): Preliminary matches

 The event began with John Cena facing Brock Lesnar.
 Before the match began, Paul Heyman appeared and performed his signature ring introduction for Lesnar for the first time since Day 1 in January 2022.
 Lesnar dominated almost the entire match.
 Cena performed three Attitude Adjustments on Lesnar for a nearfall.
 As Cena attempted a Five Knuckle Shuffle on Lesnar, Lesnar rose to his feet and performed two F-5s on Cena.
 In the end, Lesnar performed two more F-5s on Cena to win the match.
-Following the match, Lesnar delivered an F5 to the referee and another F5 to Cena.
+Following the match, Lesnar delivered an F-5 to the referee and another F-5 to Cena.

 Next, The Vision (Bron Breakker and Bronson Reed, accompanied by Paul Heyman) faced The Usos (Jey Uso and Jimmy Uso) with LA Knight as the special guest referee.
 In the climax, Jey performed a suicide dive meant for Knight but struck Reed instead.
 As Jey was about to strike Knight with a steel chair, Breakker performed a Spear on Jey before performing a Spear on Jey and Jimmy through a table.
 Reed performed a Tsunami on Jey to win the match.

+Stephanie Vaquer defeated Iyo Sky to win the vacant Women's World Championship.

 After that, Stephanie Vaquer faced Iyo Sky for the vacant Women's World Championship.
 After a back-and-forth match between the two, Sky attempted a moonsault, but Vaquer moved out of the way and performed the Spiral Tap on Sky to win the title.

 In the penultimate match, AJ Lee and CM Punk took on Becky Lynch and Seth Rollins.
 The ending came when Lee forced Lynch to submit to the Black Widow to win the match.

 Before the main event, The Undertaker arrived to announce that Stephanie McMahon would be the first inductee into the 2026 WWE Hall of Fame.

 Main event

+Cody Rhodes successfully defended the Undisputed WWE Championship against Drew McIntyre in the main event.

-The main event saw Cody Rhodes defend the Undisputed WWE Championship against Drew McIntyre.
+The main event featured Cody Rhodes defending the Undisputed WWE Championship against Drew McIntyre.
 During the match, McIntyre performed White Noise on Rhodes and attempted a Claymore Kick, but Rhodes countered into a powerbomb for a nearfall.
 As McIntyre escaped a Figure Four Leglock, the referee moved out of the way, so McIntyre was unable to win despite rolling up Rhodes for more than three seconds.
 Rhodes performed Cross Rhodes and McIntyre performed a Claymore Kick, with both resulting in nearfalls.
 As McIntyre attempted a Claymore Kick on an announce table, Rhodes moved out of the way, causing McIntyre's foot to go through the front of the table.
 Rhodes performed a Cody Cutter and Cross Rhodes on McIntyre to retain the title.